harsh-patadia/harsh-patadia/README.md

 ## 🌱 Currently Working On
 - Advanced **React Native** projects, focusing on **responsiveness** and **performance optimization**.
-- A healthcare registration and profile management platform that allows patients, doctors, and other healthcare professionals to create and manage profiles.

 ---

 ### 📈 Let's Connect